If you are thinking about investing in Bitcoin, Ethereum or any other cryptocurrencies, read this first.

 These ‘currencies’ use cryptography, defined as the ability to encrypt information, often alongside a system called Blockchain, which is basically a record of transactions made.

-As they operate with a central bank or single administrator, they are often referred to as decentralised systems.
+As they don't operate with a central bank or single administrator, they are often referred to as decentralised systems.

 It’s complicated but some of these currencies are ‘mined’ by people with high computer processing power.
 They receive virtual coins – with a maximum number in circulation.